lucylow/Stochastic_SoundCloud/README.md

   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/piano%20rolls.png)
   *The green bars next to the piano represents the piano roll of the score sheet*

 ----

 ## Theory Musical Instrument Digital Interface (MIDI) Representation

 Musical Instrument Digital Interface (MIDI) maps musical note names to numbers making it easier for engineers to play, edit and record music.
 An example would be C4 key on piano == "60" MIDI.
-The data is then fed into the neural network as piano roll representation where
+The data is then fed into the neural network as piano roll representation where:
   * X axis = Time sequence
   * Y axis = Notes on a piano keyboard

   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-07%20at%202.50.47%20AM.png)
-  *Example of C scale with ten notes C4, D4, E4, E4, F4, D4, G4, E4, D4, and C4 with corresponding MIDI numbers 60, 62, 64, 64, 65, 62, 67, 64, 62, and 60.*
+  *Example of piano C scale with ten notes C4, D4, E4, E4, F4, D4, G4, E4, D4, and C4 with corresponding MIDI numbers 60, 62, 64, 64, 65, 62, 67, 64, 62, and 60.*

 **One Hot Encoding of MIDI numbers**

-How do the MIDI numbers fit as an input in our RNN-LSTM neural network?
-One Hot Encoding.One Hot Vectors are a categorical binary representation where each row has one feature with a value of 1 (music note is on) and the other features with value 0 (music note of off).
+**How do the MIDI numbers fit as an input in our RNN-LSTM neural network?** One Hot Encoding.
+One Hot Vectors are a categorical binary representation of data where each row has one feature with a value of 1 (music note is on) and the other features with value 0 (music note of off).

-Example:
+Example of one hot encoding:
   * MIDI file #1 [Note 1, Note 2, Note3] ==> {[1,0,0], [0,1,0], [0,0,1] } One Hot Encoding
   * MIDI file #2 [Note 1, Note 2, Note3] ==> {[1,0,0], [0,1,0], [0,0,1]} One Hot Encoding

 Each song is an ordered list of pseudo-notes where the final vector will have dimensions where the Number of samples (nb) x Length of sequence (timesteps) x One-Hot Encoding of pseudo-notes.
 The melody at each timestep gets transformed into a 38-dimensional one-hot vector.
-There are 38 total kinds of events with 36 note-on events, 1 note-off event, and 1 no-event.
+There are 38 total kinds of events with 36 note-on events, 1 note-off event, and 1 no-event:

   ![](https://github.com/lucylow/Stochastic_SoundCloud/blob/master/images/Screen%20Shot%202020-09-06%20at%2011.06.13%20PM.png)